enistuna/Inceses/README.md

 Finally, put the Turkish word you want to transcript in the quotation marks and run the code

 ## Installation ##
 * To use the Turkish phonetic transciptor, first install the Python package using the pip command.
+Feel free to also check out the [PyPI page](https://pypi.org/project/inceses/1.0/).
 ```
 pip install inceses
 ```